wavesplatform/docs.wavesplatform/packages/docs/docs/en/blockchain/transaction-type/alias-transaction.md

 **Alias transaction** is a [transaction](/blockchain/transaction.md) that creates [alias](/blockchain/alias.md) for an [address](/blockchain/address.md).

-> Created alias cannot be deleted
+> A created alias cannot be deleted

 ## Data structure v2